vbluemer/Homogenization_for_Damask/docs/problem_definition.md

 - remove_damask_files_after_job_completion

 (`True`, `False`) The DAMASK simulations are run within folders called `damask_files`, these might include the grid files, material definitions and the simulation files created by DAMASK.
 Especially the DAMASK simulation files can be large (1 to 10 GB or larger).
 To prevent taking up too much space, the DAMASK working directory can be cleaned after a simulation is completion.
+If you intent to re-evaluate results with a different threshold for the onset of yielding, choose `False`.

 ### Dimensions